BMayhew/playwright-demo/readme.md

 ## Packages

-> Note these packages are automatically installed when running the install commands\
+> Note these packages are automatically installed when running the install commands above

 * [@playwright/test](https://www.npmjs.com/package/@playwright/test) | [Playwright Docs](https://playwright.dev/) - allows us to use the playwright test runner along with playwright
 * [dotenv](https://www.npmjs.com/package/dotenv) - allows us to use the .env file at the root of the directory to use environment variables
+* [genson-js](https://www.npmjs.com/package/genson-js) - used in JSON schema generation and comparison